hadley/adv-r/SoftwareSystems.md

 like any other function.
 However, when an instance of an object is passed to the generic function as a parameter, it is dispatched to its associated method.
 R5 is implemented in a style called message-passing OO.
-In this style a methods are directly associated with classes and it is the object that determines which function to call.
+In this style methods are directly associated with classes and it is the object that determines which function to call.

 For the rest of this chapter we are going to explore the use of S3, S4, and